 - protection for the accessibility features of web technology and design

 Diploma curriculum: 10 x one-hour courses

-Plain English 1.
-Check readability, structure documents and write concisely.
+- Plain English, part 1: Check readability, structure documents and write concisely.

-Plain English 2.
-Use clear words and sentences; avoid grammar mistakes.
+- Plain English, part 2: Use clear words and sentences; avoid grammar mistakes.

-Using a WYSIWYG.
-Use your CMS or web editing tool correctly; avoid common errors that destroy web accessibility.
+- Using a content editor tool: Use your CMS or web editing tool correctly; avoid common errors that destroy web accessibility.

 How this Diploma works

 Audience: For IT professionals, technical writers, web developers, web teams, intranet teams, content owners, content managers and content strategists.
 Also for subject experts, copywriters, and general staff who write as part of their job.

 Prerequisite: None, apart from a computer with internet access.
 No IT or accessibility knowledge required.

 Qualification: Professional development diploma in accessible content.
 10 hours CPD credit.